hieuvp/learning-terraform/04-deep-dive/README.md

 ## Creating and Using Custom Data Sources and Templates

-## Adding Terraform to a CICD Pipeline
+## Adding Terraform to a CI/CD Pipeline

 ## Integrating with Configuration Managers